Project

 Actions #24

-Updated by Olivier Mauras over 7 years ago
+Updated by Olivier Mauras about 8 years ago

 Other projects have proven that it's fairly easy to implement multiple message bus protocols support.
 Let's break it down to: